 The Right Mix provides tips, tools and strategies to show the impact drinking has on your finances, relationships, body, career and fitness.
+It has been especially designed for serving and ex-serving ADF personnel and veterans.
 Use the ‘On Track’ app to help you track your spending and consumption.

 According to recent evidence, alcohol increases the risk of cancers of the bowel, breast, mouth, throat, voice box, oesophagus (food pipe) and liver.
 Read more about the links between alcohol and cancer on the Cancer Council website.

 Tips to help you cut your alcohol intake

 If you’re not ready to give up the grog in July, there are still a couple of things you can do at any time of the year to cut down: